saravanan12153/FEWD-DC-25/README.md

 ### Caitlin Daitch (TA)
 Caitlin Daitch is currently a Front-End Web Developer at Fundrise in Dupont Circle.
 She was formerly a Digital Producer/Project Manager at a local digital agency and decided to switch careers after taking FEWD15.
 She graduated from General Assembly's Web Development Immersive program in April and is now a full-time web developer.
 Fun fact: her former FEWD instructor is now her boss at Fundrise!

+### Erica Irving (TA)
+Erica Irving is a Front-End Web Developer at The Washington Post.
+She graduated from General Assembly's Web Development Immersive program in September 2015, then worked at GA as a developer-in-residence for the October-January cohort.

 ### Tim Foley (Course Producer)
 As your Course Producer, it's Tim's job to make sure that you (and your instructors) have everything you need for a successful experience in FEWD. **If you've got a question, and you're not sure who to ask, start with Tim!**